 Design basics for Windows apps

 Windows design guidance is a resource to help you design and build beautiful, polished apps.
-It's not a list of prescriptive rules - it's a living document, designed to adapt to our evolving Fluent Design System as well as the needs of our app-building community.
+It’s not a list of prescriptive rules - it’s a living document, designed to adapt to our evolving design language as well as the needs of our app-building community.